How to play?

 Players form two or more teams with the same number of members (e.g., table A versus table B, women versus men, old versus young, rednecks versus progressives, etc.).

-Set the number of rounds on the counter to the number of members in each team.
-"Player 1" on the counter is the entire team, which remains at 1.
+The number of rounds is set on the counter according to the number of members in each team.
+"Player 1" on the counter is the entire team, which is left at 1.
 The entire team then plays, with each member usually taking one turn.
 If someone needs to go to the bathroom, another team member can take their turn.
 The team then remembers their total score.
 The next team then plays.
 The team with the higher score wins.

 Important info: By "player," we also mean "female player" or "they player"!!!